-A student who misses 27 class periods in a 1 or 1 1/4 credit course who does not fit into the medical exemption would receive no credit in that course regardless of grade average.
-A student who misses 13 1/2 class periods in a 1/2 or 1/4 credit course who does not fit into the medical exemption would receive no credit in that course regardless of grade average.
+A student who misses 27 class periods in a full year course who does not fit into the medical exemption will receive a failing grade in that course regardless of grade average.
+A student who misses 13 1/2 class periods in a semester course and who does not fit into the medical exemption will receive a failing grade in that course regardless of grade average.
 The 27 class periods are excused or unexcused & the 13 1/2 class periods are excused or unexcused when figuring periods absences.